EdwinVW/akka.net-warehouse-sample/README.md

 Notice that this process will be configured to listen for remoting messages on port *9999*.

 ## Persistence solution
-The *Persistence* solution demonstrates Actor state persistence using *Akka.Persistence* ([see docs](http://getakka.net/docs/persistence/architecture)) to enable an actor to store its state and survive restarts.
+The *Persistence* solution demonstrates Actor state persistence using *Akka.Persistence* (see the [documentation](http://getakka.net/docs/persistence/architecture)) to enable an actor to store its state and survive restarts.
 By default, *event-sourcing* is used to store the state of the actor.
 This means that updating the state will always be done by handling events.

 For this demo I've chosen to make the *Sales* actor persistent.
 I could've also chosen the *Product* actor - which would made more sense in real-life.
 But because the *Sales* actor was already living in a seperate process, I selected that one.

 Akka.Persistence comes with several pluggable storage-providers.
 For this sample, I've chosen the *Azure Table Storage* provider.
 This means that you need to have the Azure Storage SDK with the local Storage Emulator installed on your machine in order to run this demo.
-Another option would be to configure a different storage provider (as described in [here](http://getakka.net/docs/persistence/storage-plugins)).
+Another option would be to configure a different storage provider (as described [here](http://getakka.net/docs/persistence/storage-plugins)).

 The structure for this solution is basically the same as the *Remoting* solution with the following changes: